Compare Laser Eye Surgery Costs

 SmartSight

 SmartSight™ is an evolution of the SMILE procedure and uses keratorefractive lenticule extraction (KLex).
 It is an invasive, flapless technique that ensures quick recovery and minimal discomfort.
-Prices are around £2,500 per eye.
+Current public prices vary by clinic, with examples ranging from £1,995 per eye at OCL Vision to £2,500 per eye at Laser Vision Scotland.

 Presbyond, blended vision and other advanced treatments